Thorazine/hack/readme.md

 ## Important
 Make sure you have a mail driver setup.
 If you don't have that option just use ```log``` although I recommend [Mailhog](https://github.com/mailhog/MailHog).
-But be sure to make it functional on the production server as we send out mails to confirm the location if needed.
+But be sure to make it functional on the production server as we send out mails to confirm the location when needed.

 Make sure your ```.env``` file is in order, especially the ```APP_URL``` which is used by the filesystem locally.